elastic/elastic-otel-python/docs/migrate-from-apm.md

 # Get started

 This guide will highlight the major differences between Elastic APM Python Agent and the Elastic Distribution of OpenTelemetry Python (EDOT Python).
-For an hands-on approach on setting up EDOT Python refer to the [Get started guide](./get-started.md).
+For step-by-step instructions on setting up EDOT Python refer to the [Get started guide](./get-started.md).

 ## We are a distribution